 What are the main benefits that you see for our clients?
 Living in a safe, supportive, educative environment while recovering from the physical, emotional and spiritual harm of addictions.

-Michael holds his Masters in Marriage and family counseling, and is a member of the Professional Association of Christian counselors and Psychotherapists.
+Marc holds his Masters in Marriage and family counseling, and is a member of the Professional Association of Christian counselors and Psychotherapists.
 Areas of specialization include; addictions, mood disorders, co-occurring disorders, PTSD, complex trauma, and relational therapy.

 Christy Brown, RPS, EMDR